lcp

 How to Make the Best Teriyaki Noodles

 Something bold, saucy, and easy to throw together after a long day is a dream mealtime scenario to satisfy any Japanese food cravings.
 Teriyaki noodles form a solid basis for any dish.
-The noodles’ sizzle in the hot pan and the glossy teriyaki sauce coating are pure magic.
+The noodles sizzle in the hot pan, and the glossy teriyaki sauce coating is pure magic.

 What Are Teriyaki Noodles?